Quick Guide: Universal Design for All

 Example: Photography Department includes alt text and a comment description.

-Clearly Structured Content: Your webpages needs to be organized using headings and lists found under the Paragraph and Styles sections.
+Clearly Structured Content: Your webpages need to be organized using headings and lists found under the Paragraph and Styles sections.
 Use Paragraph, Heading 2, and Heading 3.
 This is a great opportunity to update your webpages and restructure your navigation.

 Example: SMC in the Community